Pancreatic Endotherapy for Refractory Chronic Pancreatitis

 - Primary Outcome Measures

-Name Time Method Average daily pain: Numeric Rating Scale (NRS) Day -14 to Day 90 The average daily pain from the electronic diaries during the 14-day period preceding the 90-day assessment, compared to the average daily pain reported during the 14-day run-in.
-Clinical improvement will be defined by the change in the average pain score between these two intervals, and without the need for increased opioids or additional interventions/procedures.
-The investigators will employ the standardized 11-point Numeric Rating Scale (NRS) to capture average daily pain with the empirically-supported anchors of 0=No Pain and 10=Worst Pain Imaginable.
+Name Time Method Percent Change in Average Daily Pain Score on the Numeric Rating Scale Day -14 to Day 90 The percent change in average daily pain score from the daily diaries during the 14-day period preceding the 90-day assessment, compared to the average daily pain reported during the 14-day run-in.
+The investigators employed the standardized 11-point Numeric Rating Scale (NRS) to capture average daily pain with the empirically-supported anchors of 0=No Pain and 10=Worst Pain Imaginable.

 - Secondary Outcome Measures